 Pediatric Maintenance Fluid Calculator

 The Pediatric Maintenance Fluid Calculator estimates Daily Fluid Requirement based on patient weight and dehydration percentage.
 This tool helps medical professionals and caregivers determine accurate IV fluid rates for children efficiently.
-Whether you are calculating standard maintenance needs, adjusting for dehydration deficits, or studying the 100-50-20 rule, this resource ensures safe and precise hydration management.
+Whether you are calculating standard maintenance needs, adjusting for dehydration deficits, or studying the 100-50-20 rule, this resource aims to support safe and precise hydration management.

 How Daily Fluid Requirement Is Calculated